ryanwinchester-forks/kraken/readme.md

 ## Simple contact tracking and management

-The goal is to be simple, lightweight, and powerful.
+The goal is to be saweet.

-A simple core easily extendable with packages.
+But nothing to see here.
+Go away unless you want to help!

 ## Status